brian2lava/brian2lava.github.io/index.md

 <img src="brian2lava.png" width="600"/>

-Interested in contributing?
-We'd love to hear from you!
+Interested in contributing or have some ideas?
+Join the [discussion on github](https://github.com/lava-nc/lava/discussions/124)!